RobinPetit/WP/README.md

 + write preconditions and postconditions for **every** use cases diagrams ;
 + in the gameplay diagram, the case when the monster does not die is missing;
 + ambiguity of the class *Compte* ;

+## Commit formatting

+A commit should start with a title beginning that is  a short explanation (52 characters maximum, if possible) of the change, then a blank line, then some paragraphes that explain the *how* and the *why* of the change (above all the *why*), if the change is not trivial.
+The explanations lines should have a length of maximum 72 characters.
+**Note:** if you are using Vim as default command-line text editor, Vim will help you to follow these rules with automatic colors and line wraps.

 ## Proposal of coding conventions
 Comments starting by `//~` are not meant to be in